Whether you have a fleet or one commercial vehicle, consider business auto insurance.

 Who needs business auto insurance?

-Anyone who uses a vehicle for business activities—including company-owned, leased, or even personal vehicles—needs business auto insurance, which is also known as commercial auto insurance.
+Anyone who uses a vehicle for work needs business auto insurance.
+This includes company-owned, leased, or personal vehicles.
 This type of coverage is necessary because personal auto policies typically do not provide coverage for business-related incidents.
-Business auto insurance protects against financial losses from bodily injury, property damage, and vehicle repairs when a vehicle is used for business tasks, such as transporting people or goods, attending job sites, or hauling equipment.

 What’s the difference between personal and business auto insurance?